prebid/prebid-server-java/docs/config-app.md

 ## Cookie Sync
 - `cookie-sync.default-timeout-ms` - default operation timeout for requests to `/cookie_sync` endpoint.
+- `cookie-sync.coop-sync.default` - default value for coopSync when it missing in requests to `/cookie_sync` endpoint.
+- `cookie-sync.coop-sync.pri` - lists of bidders prioritised in groups.

 ## Adapters
 - `adapters.*` - the section for bidder specific configuration options.